 Only very specific models of electronic calculator, whizz wheel (circular slide rule/flight computer) are permitted in the exam room – apparently because they now have so many invigilators in different places that they need to be very specific about what to check for.

 The Transair whizz wheel from my original PPL course had been good enough for my IR tests but is not one of the specifically approved models: CRP-1/CRP-5/CR-3/CR-6 or ARC-2, so I had to buy a new one on eBay.
-With many more exam centres in operation, the CAA have had to be very specific about what is and isn’t allowed into the exam room.

 I still had a Jeppesen training manual from some years ago that I’d bought on eBay.
 It has been marked up with felt tip highlighter in a few places and had quick reference tabs stuck on for each of the reference plates.
 I didn’t want to risk being disqualified for bringing in dubious materials – the penalties can include being barred from any exams for 12 months and all previous results discarded – so I borrowed a brand new book for use.
 In the end, I think I only referred to it once or twice at most.